Sports and activities

 St Kitts & Nevis have so much to offer and so much to see.
-Our local agents – Tropical Tours can arrange tours and trips with very experienced guides.
+Our local agents – St James Travel and Tours can arrange tours and trips with very experienced guides.

 Boat and Catamaran Cruises – Nevis

 Many companies will take you on a full or half-day trips taking in some of the most beautiful sights off the shores of Nevis and giving you the chance to snorkel and swim in some of the best possible locations.

 The leading sport both played, and watched, on St Kitts & Nevis.
 Matches are played between January and mid-July, both locally and on a regional level – or you can do the traditional Caribbean thing and set up your own game on the beach.

 Mountain biking is one of the many adventure sports in the Caribbean and is very popular on Nevis.
 Nevis is a Mountain-biking paradise with both single and double-track trails offering challenging or easy rides.
 Rent a bike from a specialist shop or ask your hotel to arrange a rental for you.

 Diving & Snorkelling – St Kitts & Nevis